gocontractdev/flaky-tests-reproduction/README.md

 # 🧪 Flaky Tests Vocabulary: The Reproduction Efforts
+"
 This is a reproduction efforts to re-create the original paper: "What is the Vocabulary of Flaky Tests?" as part of the study program "Mining Software Repositories (MSR 2020-21)" provided by SoftLang Team at University of Koblenz-Landau.
+" - Amir Dashti

 ## MetaData:
 This repository describes the recreation of 2020 Paper "What is the Vocabulary of Flaky Tests?" written by: Gustavo Pinto and